perrinjerome/mitene_download/README.md

 # Mitene & Family-Album Downloader 2

-Download media from [Mitene](https://mitene.us/) & [Family Album](https://family-album.com/) to keep as a local backup.
+Download media from [Mitene](https://mitene.us/) & [Family Album](https://family-album.com/).
 This script allows you to download photos, videos, and comments from the specified album URL and keep them stored locally on your machine.

 ## Demo